Kaurin/lab-teleport/Readme.md

 ### kubernetes_dynamic.yml

 Deploys the following:
-* Teleport cluster on a single VM,
 * k3s VM:
-  * The Teleport agent is *not* deployed onto the k3s cluster
+  * `teleport-cluster` and `teleport-kube-agent` helm charts are *not* deployed onto the k3s single-node cluster
-  * The Teleport agent resides in parallel with the k3s cluster on the same VM
+  * The Teleport agent (systemd) resides in parallel with the k3s cluster on the same VM as k3s
   * Joined to the Teleport cluster with type "kube"
 * Follows (loosely) this teleport document: [Dynamic Kubernetes Cluster Registration](https://goteleport.com/docs/enroll-resources/kubernetes-access/register-clusters/dynamic-registration/) - TODO: make the playbook match the document closer